 The continuous and multicontinuous output modes of the IND310drive terminal can be used to continuously send weight data and scale status information to a remote device such as a PC or a remote display.
-The Continuous, Continuous w/cksum, Multicontinuous 1, Multicontinuous 1 w/cksum, Multicontinuous 2, and Multicontinuous 2 w/cksum data streams are defined in Appendix D.
+PTS63 can also be selected here.
+The Continuous, Continuous w/cksum, Multicontinuous 1, Multicontinuous 1 w/cksum, Multicontinuous 2, Multicontinuous 2 w/cksum, and PTS63 data streams must have a dedicated COM port that has no other assignments.
+These data streams and connections are further defined in Appendix D.